bogos/final-project-bogos/README.md

 Why do I test in ganache and not in my private network?
 The truth is that I did not reach the time :(, but everything works OK

+# Interact with the Dapp

+* First you need to create 2 Teams with differents name -> this give you two address
+* Then, especify the comission (try always 10 is better) the other inputs are not important
+* Put the teams addresses on the Team inputs and save.

+* Send Ethers from metamask accounts (dont forget you need to stay in the private network) to the team addresses
+* Select a winner to finish the game
+* The bets are distributed proportionally among the winners.

 # Metamask guide

 ## Select Network